 The word “Gele” has its origins from the Yoruba tribe that is a major ethnic group in Nigeria – and it means female head wrap.
 These trendy head scarves are artfully constructed in a way that they’re tall, elegant, dramatic, timeless, colourful and exotic.
 This allows its wearer to make a bold fashion statement and turn heads.

-The materials used for making these trendy head scarves are usually stiff, but flexible in nature.
+The materials used for making these trendy headscarves are usually stiff but flexible in nature.
 These are usually very colourful and are made from Brocades, Aso-oke, and Damask.
 The Gele head wraps are best suited to be worn with Aso Oke, Ankara, African Print, Brocades, and laces.
-When tied well, the Gele head wrap is seen as a crown, and something majestic.
+When wrapped well, the Gele head wrap is seen as a crown, and something majestic.
 (Also check out the stylish ways Nigerian women are rocking the yellow gele.)

-His flamboyant and attention grabbing way of tying the gele received a lot of media attention.
+Segun Gele’s flamboyant and attention-grabbing way of tying the gele received a lot of media attention.
 While it takes many a long time to tie a decent looking Gele, Segun the master of Gele head-wraps only needs about five minutes to tie a head-turning crown to leave admirers impressed.

-According to a CNN report from 2010, Segun has been so popular with his Gele tie business that brides needs to book him a year in advance if they want him to personally tie their head wraps.
+According to a CNN report from 2010, Segun has been so popular with his Gele tie business that brides need to book him a year in advance if they want him to personally tie their head wraps.
 For this service, Segun charges $650 to tie Gele for brides that their parties are taking place in Houston.
-For those taking place outside Houston, he charges $1,000 as well as extra cost to cover hotel, car rental, as well as air ticket.
+For those taking place outside Houston, he charges $1,000 as well as the extra cost to cover hotel, car rental, as well as flight ticket.